Generic Name: naphazoline (naf-AZ-oh-leen)

 - Diabetes patients - Privine drops may affect your blood sugar.
 Check blood sugar levels closely and ask your doctor before adjusting the dose of your diabetes medicine.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using Privine drops during pregnancy.
-It is unknown if Privine drops is excreted in breast milk.
+It is unknown if Privine drops are excreted in breast milk.
 If you are or will be breast-feeding while you are using Privine drops, check with your doctor or pharmacist to discuss the risks to your baby.